Introduction to The Virtual Cloud Network

 Welcome to Summer 2018!
 It’s been nearly one month now since our CEO Pat Gelsinger announced the Virtual Cloud Network vision at Dell Technologies world in Las Vegas.
-Essentially the reveal (in my personal opinion) was focused on raising awareness that VMware has now delivered to the market what many of you have heard for quite some time now as “the vision” for networking and security, whereas NSX has become an integral part of many various parts of your business:
+VMware has now delivered to the market what many of you have heard for quite some time now as “the vision” for networking and security, whereas NSX has become an integral part of many various parts of your business.

 We’ve been quite busy over the past month with lots of interest coming from partners and customers wondering what this really means.
-Well today the wait is finally over, you no longer have to wonder, I’m going to show you exactly what this means and how your business can benefit from looking at this new approach to networking completely driven by software!
-Many of the launch materials and links previous in this post cover the multitude of software products that fall under the VCN umbrella, but for the purposes of showing you how all this works, we’re going for focus on four main parts of the VCN launch:
+Today, the wait is finally over, you no longer have to wonder.
+I’m going to show you exactly what this means and how your business can benefit from looking at this new approach to networking completely driven by software!
+Many of the launch materials and links previous in this post cover the multitude of software products that fall under the Virtual Cloud Network umbrella, but for the purposes of showing you how all this works, we’re going for focus on four main parts of the Virtual Cloud Network launch:

 - NSX Data Center: our industry-leading networking virtualization solution, that provides the best end-to-end consistent platform for data center networking